mleming/CellDataLoader/README.md

 				# images to force this number of channels
 			augment_image = True, # Augments the output image in the standard
 				# ways -- rotation, color jiggling, etc.
-			match_labels = False, # If true, outputs proportional amounts of
+			label_balance = True, # Outputs proportional amounts of each label
-				# each label in the dataset
+				# in the dataset
-			gpu_ids = None # GPUs that the outputs are read to, if present.
+			gpu_ids = None, # GPUs that the outputs are read to, if present. channels_first = True # Places channels either first, before the
+				# batch dimension, or last
 			)
 ~~~